DEFRA/fws-api/docs/local-development/dev-container/additional-dev-container-considerations.md

 ## Using Terminals Outside Visual Studio Code

 If you prefer not to use Visual Studio Code integrated terminals, the **docker exec** command offers an alternative way to provide a terminal.
-For example, issue the following command in a Linux environment on a machine running a dev container (substituting the container ID or container name):
+For example, issue the following command in a Linux environment on a machine running a development container (substituting the container ID or container name):

 ```sh
 docker exec -it <<container ID or container name>> bash